Rebirth-Project/ufo-event-bus/README.md

 //Create an event as a simple java class with necessary fields public class Event { /* Add fields if needed */ }

-//Create a listener for the event Event using the provided annotation import it.rebirthproject.ufoeb.eventannotation.Listen;
+//Create a listener for the event using the provided annotation import it.rebirthproject.ufoeb.eventannotation.Listen;

 public class ListenerForEvent {